Using Volunteers to Create Engagement Scores

 They started by identifying 14 different alumni engagement activities that were actively being tracked in their database.
 Then they asked their 30-member alumni board to participate in a focus group with the goal of ranking the activities in order of importance.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Predictive Modeling for Annual Giving.
+CLICK HERE for AGN’s Webinar on Using Alumni Engagement Metrics to Drive Annual Giving.